5 Fresh Ideas for Kitchen Window Treatments!

 Simplicity Wood Shutters in Bright White. | Photo via @cottageonlex

-Shutters are also a great choice for homes with small children because they're completely cordless.
+Shutters are also great choices for homes with small children because they're cordless.
 Learn more about window cords and child safety.

 modern industrial kitchen with granite countertops, stainless steel pendant lights and plantation shutters on windows